-This method only works if the puppy is going to share your house, and will only work if the puppy is going to sleep next to you at night.
-If you are going to banish your puppy outside at night, or make her sleep alone in the garage or bathroom, go find some other web site.
+This method only works if the puppy is going to share your house, and it will only work if the puppy is going to sleep next to you at night.
+If you are going to banish your puppy outside at night, or make her sleep alone in the garage or bathroom, go find some other web page.
 I am not interested in helping.

 If you want to let your dog be a part of your family and sleep in your bedroom, the first thing you need is a cardboard box.
 The cardboard box takes the place of the whelping pen where your puppy was raised.
 It will keep him confined to a small area while you are sleeping or not able to watch him.